Make Your Own Soap Without Lye (You’ll See What I Mean)

 - Amazon

-- Goat's Milk Soap Base - this one looks nice too!
+- Goat’s Milk Soap Base – this is a pretty nice base

-- Glycerin Soap Base - makes a traditional melt and pour soap
+- Glycerin Soap Base – makes a traditional clear melt-and-pour soap

 - Cocoa Butter Soap Base